Xcash-Labs/xcashlabs-docs/docs/en/interacting/overview.md

 ---
-title: Interacting with XCash-Labs
+title: Interacting with XCash Klassic
 ---
-# Interacting with XCash-Labs
+# Interacting with XCash Klassic by xCash-Labs

+XCash Klassic by xCash-Labs is built on the Monero v0.18.4.3 codebase and retains the core functionality and reliability of that foundation.
+This document offers a high-level overview of some of the capabilities currently available, though it does not cover everything the network can do.
+As development continues, more features, improvements, and documentation will be added over time.

-You can interact with XCash-Labs via desktop GUI, commandline interface, and programming API.
+You can interact with xCash Klassic via desktop GUI, commandline interface, and programming API.

-On top of that, XCash-Labs nodes interact with each other in a peer-to-peer network.
+On top of that, xCash Klassic nodes interact with each other in a peer-to-peer network.

 ## Installation directory overview

 Once unpacked you will see several executable files.
 You will also find a nice PDF guide for the GUI wallet.

-XCash-Labs project nicely decouples network node logic from wallet logic.
+xCash Klassic project nicely decouples network node logic from wallet logic.
 Wallet logic is offered through three independent user interfaces - the GUI, the CLI, and the HTTP API.

 ```
 # cd xcash-gui-{{ cli_vers }}

-# ---- guide to XCash-Labs GUI ----
+# ---- guide to xCash Klassic GUI ----

 xcash-gui-wallet-guide.pdf